marcmihalack/CmdLineLib/readme.md

 Now you need to call

 	net.exe ping -address=192.168.1.1

+**Note**: for the command line app to work in both cmd prompt and bash interpreters (cygwin, msys2, etc.) I recomment to use '-' as an argument separator.

 Values of array parameters must be separated with `CmdLineConfig.ArgListSeparator` (default ','), and spaces are not allowed between values: